 Please ask your child's class teacher if there’s anything that you would like to discuss about reading.

 Shared Reading...
-Parents (or family members or a family friend if notified in advance as we fully appreciate that parents also have other commitments) of our Reception and Year 1 and 2 children (Puffins and Toucans) are invited to come and join us every Tuesday between 8:45-9:05am and every Thursday between 2:55-3:10pm to share a story with your child.
-The boost that a child can get from seeing their friends enjoying spending time reading with a family member cannot be underestimated, not to mention the quality time that they get to spend with a family member focused only on them and their book!
+Parents (or family members or a family friend if notified in advance as we fully appreciate that parents also have other commitments) of our Reception and Year 1 and 2 children (Puffins and Toucans) are invited to come and join us every Tuesday between 8:45-9:05am and every Thursday between 8.45-9.05am in Toucans and 2:55-3:10pm in Puffins to share a story with your child.
+The boost that a child can get from enjoying time reading with friends cannot be underestimated, not to mention the quality time that they get to spend with a family member focused only on them and their book!

 Library Lessons...
 We take great pride in our school library and even greater pride is seeing it being well used by the children!
 We operate library lessons for our Reception and Year 1 and 2 children as part of the curriculum where they learn how to use the library and, most importantly of all, how to enjoy the great range of books that our library has!